rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 -disco-key=rqlite1 -disco-mode=consul-kv -disco-config='{"address":"example.com:8500"}' data
 ```

 These three nodes will automatically find each other, and cluster.
-You can start the nodes in any order, and at anytime.
+You can start the nodes in any order, and at any time.
 Furthermore, the cluster Leader will continually update Consul with its address.
-This means other nodes can be launched later and automatically join the cluster, even if the Leader changes. `-disco-key` is optional, but using it allows you use a single Consul system to bootstrap multiple rqlite clusters -- simply use a different key for each cluster.
+This means other nodes can be launched later and automatically join the cluster, even if the Leader changes. `-disco-key` is optional, but using it allows you to use a single Consul system to bootstrap multiple rqlite clusters -- simply use a different key for each cluster.
 Refer to the [_Next Steps_](#next-steps) documentation below for further details on Consul configuration.

 ### Docker
 It's even easier with Docker, as you can launch every node almost identically: